Food Security and Agriculture

 Fatima (alias name), 55, is a widow living with her grandson and mother, navigating displacement and adaptation struggles.
 Her son, the family’s provider, tragically died in a fishing accident.

-Originally displaced from Hayes due to bombings, they settled in Al-Salif, Hodeidah Governorate, facing ongoing hardships compounded by food insecurity.
+Originally displaced from Hayes due to bombings, they settled in Al-Salif, Hodeidah Governorate, facing ongoing hardships compounded by food security issues.

 Fortunately, the General Food Assistance project by Vision Hope and the World Food Programme intervened.
 Fatima’s family received a monthly food basket, easing their meal concerns and allowing Fatima to better manage their needs.